Creating a community that thrives

 Winter Care Packages

-With a large proportion of residents over the age of 65 in the Glenelg Shire region, many of them face serious health problems, chronic diseases, isolation and loneliness.
+A large proportion of residents in the Glenelg Shire region are over the age of 65 and face serious health issues, chronic diseases, isolation, and loneliness.

-Each package includes basic food, toiletries, reading material, grocery vouchers, non-slip socks and blankets, each valued at $100.
+Each package, valued at $100, includes basic food, toiletries, reading materials, grocery vouchers, non-slip socks, and blankets.

 Our initiative